GMX Market Orders

 ]

 Here, we specify the conditions that must be met to open or close our long position.
-If the price of WETH is greater than $2525 and we don't have an open position, we open a long position with a leverage of 3x.
+If the price of WETH is less than $2525 and we don't have an open position, we open a long position with a leverage of 3x.
 We also set the position size to $100,000 and allow up to 2% slippage.

 If the trade makes a profit of $120 or more, we close the position to capture those gains.
 On the other hand, if the trade loses $70 or more, we close our position to cap downside risk.